Ultrasonic USB microphones

 I do listen my voice!!! there’s something wrong!

-Ultramics have no low pass filter so you can record at the same time ultrasound and audio.
+Ultramics have no high pass filter so you can record at the same time ultrasound and audio.

 At standard replay speed you can listen your voice and if you slow down the playback you can listen ultrasound!